Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 Smiling, he then turned around.

-“No data — but anyway, that much is obvious.”
+“No data—but that much was already obvious.”

 “All crew!
 Prepare to fish!”